Which are the best smart glasses for your business?

 Assessing the available software

-More often than not, smart glasses come with basic software solutions from manufacturers, which means you will need to choose specific and appropriate software that best supports your workplace use cases.
+More often than not, smart glasses come with essential software solutions from manufacturers, which means you will need to choose specific and appropriate software that best supports your workplace use cases.
 Whether you need to manage workflows, provide instructions or training, connect remote operators, or create collaborative workspaces, your chosen software application must be compatible with your chosen hardware.

 Buying from a trusted vendor means you have support when selecting and rolling out your solution.
 Acty is the video remote assistance software compatible with most smart glasses in the market and offers the following industry-leading features: